borodust/borodust.github.io/projects/cl-flow/getting-started.md

 ## Invariants
 As already mentioned, they exist to guard atomic blocks from concurrent execution where needed.
 One can imagine flow block to be a critical section that is guarded by mutex/lock, only there's no blocking involved - flow execution is purely non-blocking.
+It's worth mentioning, invariant argument of atomic block is evaluated, meaning you can use any expression for it to return required invariant value.

 For the sake of experiment, let's define some long running non-thread-safe incrementing function and required state: